AlchlcDvl/RoleIconRecolors/README.md

 For a proper icon pack to function, you have to use at least one of `Base`, `TTBase` or `VIPBase` folder names.

 `Base` is the folder that changes the icons all the time.\
-`TTBase` is the folder where the icosn in it will only appear when you are the Town Traitor.\
+`TTBase` is the folder where the icons in it will only appear when you are the Town Traitor.\
 `VIPBase` is the folder where the icons within in will appear only when you are the VIP.\
 The easter egg folders (`EasterEggs`, `TTEasterEggs` and `VIPEasterEggs`) can have as many icons as needed and will only appear with a small chance to replace the actual icons in the corresponding folders.